sidsenkumar11/ictf-scripts/thrower/README.md

 4. Now, I should have a list of several flags from each team that I exploited for this service.
 All I need to do is use the Python API to submit them all at once, and the API will give me confirmation about the flag submissions' success.

-All of the above code can be seen in `submit_real_template.py`.
+All of the above code can be seen in `submit.py`.

 ## How this Folder is Structured

 Let's say you want to submit an exploit.

-- `run_real_<servicename>.py` is your pwntools exploit script.
+- `<servicename>.py` is your pwntools exploit script.
+It should go in the `exploits` folder.
-- `submit_real_<servicename>.py` is your auto-submission + exploit runner script.
+- `submit.py` is your auto-submission + exploit runner script.
+It runs your exploit script and expects a flag in stdout.
-- `exploit_thrower.py` is like our overall "main" function, which just waits every tick to scan the current directory for `submit_real_<servicename>.py` scripts.
-It runs each of those scripts, which in turn runs your exploits and submits the flags.
+- `exploit_thrower.py` is your overall "main" function, which just waits every tick to scan the `exploits` directory for `<servicename>.py` scripts.
+It runs `submit.py` for each of those scripts, which in turn runs your exploits and submits the flags.

 ### Example